ongr-io/global-docs/WhatIsONGR.md

 # Welcome to the ONGR

-## What is ONGR ??
+## What is ONGR??

-ONGR is a free and open platform for scaling online business models, built by successful entrepeneurs for successful entrepreneurs.
-No matter if you run an Online Shop, a Meta Search Engine or a Travel Website - ONGR will help to scale your success by solving your speed issues and enable your engineers to iterate much faster than before!
+ONGR is a free and open set of Symfony bundles for scaling online E-Commerce platforms.
+No matter if you run an Online Shop, a Meta Search Engine or a Travel Website - ONGR will help you to scale your success by solving your speed issues and enable your engineers to iterate much faster than before!

-> `<------` This page is not finished yet, for more info look at the sidebar
+## How to start?

+At first you can do a quick and easy setup of the ONGR Demo app, following the [instructions here] (http://docs.ongr.io/common/README).
+Or you can go throught the profound documentation of each of the bundles, following the links in the left side-bar.